JetBrains/teamcity-documentation/topics/ldap-integration.md

 ### Scrambling credentials in ldap-config.properties file

 The `java.naming.security.credentials` property can store the password either in the plain\-text or scrambled form.
 TeamCity needs the raw password value when authenticating in LDAP server, so the password should be stored in a reversible form.
 You can get the scrambled value using the command below and then set the property to the the scrambled value.
+When adding the scrambled value to the `java.naming.security.credentials` property, it is necessary to include the complete output of the commands below.
+The scrambled entry should look something like: `java.naming.security.credentials=scrambled:1234567890abcdef`.

 Note that scrambling is not encryption: it protects the password from being easily remembered when seen occasionally, but it does not protect against getting the real password value when someone gets the scrambled password value.